-- Professor Suhanthie Motha has been invited to deliver a plenary talk at the American Association of Applied Linguistics (AAAL) conference in Denver, Colorado, 2020 titled: "Is an antiracist and decolonizing applied linguistics possible?
+- Professor Suhanthie Motha has been invited to deliver a featured talk at the American Association of Applied Linguistics (AAAL) 2021 conference titled: "Is an antiracist and decolonizing applied linguistics possible?
 Connecting the past to the future."

 Degree Requirements & Program Guide